hpc-carpentry/.github/profile/README.md

 and keep an eye out for our next meeting: we host two per month, so you won't have to wait long.

-We contribute lessone to the Carpentries Incubator as they near completion, which means they can't be pinned here.
+We contribute lessons to the Carpentries Incubator as they near completion, which means they can't be pinned here.
 A typical HPC Carpentry workshop is stitched together from the following resources: